-The length of caves is a number which may be extracted from survey data.
-It is rather easy to determine, if a cave is surveyed, and despite it is not the only way to measure the size of caves, it is the only one which is well defined and internationally accepted.
+Cave length is a number that can be extracted from survey data.
+It is quite easy to determine once a cave is surveyed, and although it is not the only way to measure the size of caves, it is the only one that is well defined and internationally accepted.

-Length and depth are the only size parameters of caves, which are collected in international statistics, see the link to the pages of the Geology and Geography Section of the National Speleological Society below.
-There are different lists for long caves, first an international one, and then one for each country.
-All those lists mostly list karst caves, because those generally get longer than other types of caves.
-Second are lava tubes, so there are lists only for lava tubes too.
-And of course there are other lists for other types of caves, like gypsum caves or sea caves.
+Length and depth are the only size parameters of caves recorded in international statistics, see below the link to the pages of the Geology and Geography Section of the National Speleological Society.
+There are different lists for long caves, first an international one, then one for each country.
+All these lists include mostly karst caves because they are generally longer than other types of caves.
+In the second place are lava tubes, so there are also lists just for lava tubes.
+And of course there are other lists for other types of caves, such as gypsum caves or sea caves.

-Like other statistics they change frequently and the position of a cave may change every time the list is updated.
-However, the cave on the first place are so much longer than those on the second, it is unlikely others will cath up soon.
+Like other statistics, they change frequently and the position of a cave may change each time the list is updated.
+However, the caves in first place are so much longer than those in second that it is unlikely that others will catch up with them any time soon.

 |Painted Cave||Santa Cruz Island, California, U.S.A.||402m||is the longest sea cave of the world, with a length of 402m.|